-To create the leaf pattern I decided to use some a few old potatoes.
-The stamps were easy to cut and a quick and fun way to create the pattern.
-Stamping with the potatoes was a lot of fun and would make a great project to do with children!
-Below is the tutorial for making these DIY hand-stamped autumn placemats!
+To create the leaf pattern on these placemats I used potatoes!
+The potato stamps were easy to cut and a neat way to make my own patterned fabric.
+I love the handmade look of the leaves with their imperfections here and there.
+Stamping with the potatoes was a lot of fun and would make a great project to do with children.

 - Paint brushes